 Management is not aware of any current or contemplated material legal proceedings to which the Company is a party or which any of its property is the subject.
-As a result of arbitration between the Company's 100% owned subsidiary Goldeye Explorations Ltd. and Weebigee Project Optionee Sandy Lake Gold, the Arbitration Panel's decision ruled on Jan.
-16, 2019, that Sandy Lake Gold is entitled to a costs award of \$926,690.03.
+As a result of arbitration between the Company's 100% owned subsidiary Goldeye Explorations Ltd. and Weebigee Project Optionee G2 Goldfields Inc. (formerly known as Sandy Lake Gold), the Arbitration Panel's decision ruled on Jan.
+16, 2019, that Sandy Lake Gold is entitled to a costs award of \$926,690.03, which the Company paid in the year.